sclevine/nanocf/README.md

+# NanoCF

-# NanoCF: Cloud Foundry in a single Docker container
+NanoCF is a full Cloud Foundry installation in a single Docker container.

 ## Setup